The SEO glossary is always under construction 🙂

 - Code Example:

-<meta name="description" content="This is my comprehensive SEO glossary, featuring essential terms and definitions.
-Enhance your SEO knowledge and improve your website's performance with this detailed guide." />
+<meta name="description" content="This is my comprehensive SEO glossary, featuring essential terms and definitions." />

 N